gizmo-platform/gizmo-platform.github.io/src/field/setup.md

 ## Updating the Gizmo Binary

+> [!NOTE]
+>
+> You only need to update when a new version is released.
+If you just
+> installed, you're already on the latest version.

 From time to time the Gizmo application receives updates.
 To update the binary on the FMS workstation, download the `gizmo_Linux_arm64.tar.gz` file from the most recent [GitHub